turnon/trace_tree/README.md

 ### Methods' return values

 By default it stores return values of functions in generated html.
-If there is any kind of value can not be stringified, you can do so to avoid exception:
+If there is any kind of value can not be stringified, you can do something like this to avoid exception:

 ```ruby
 TraceTree::ReturnValue.formatted(Mongo::Protocol::Message) { |_| "Mongo::Protocol::Message" }